Editing 101: Understanding the 6 Different Types of Editing

 • Spelling and grammar

-• Misplaced words
+• Misplaced or missing words

 We Might Just Be Your Type